The pinnacle set of a permutation: Recurrences, explicit formulas, and bounds for

 The construction of this permutation $\ww$ guarantees that $\ww \in B$.
 The only other pinnacles that $\ww$ could have would be in $\widehat{u}$, in $\widehat{v}$, or at either end of $\ww'$.
 However, the strings $\widehat{u}$ and $\widehat{v}$ are monotonic, so they contain no peaks, while the left end of $\ww'$ is an ascent and the right end of $\ww'$ is preceded by a descent, so these cannot be peaks either.
 Therefore $\ww \in B$.

 We claim that the map $w = uw'v \mapsto \widehat{u}\ww'\widehat{v}=\ww$ is an injection from $A$ to $B$.
-Indeed, if $w$ and $x$ are two different permutations in $A$, then either $w' \neq x'$, in which case their images are clearly different, or $w'= x'$.
-But if $w'=x'$ then the remaining elements are in a different relative order, and hence again they have different images in $B$. \end{proof}
+Indeed, if $w$ and $x$ are two different permutations in $A$, then their peak sets are either distinct or identical.
+If their peak sets are distinct, then the peak sets of their images in $B$ are also distinct, and so $w$ and $x$ must map to distinct elements in $B$.
+If their peak sets are the same, then the remaining elements are in distinct relative orders, and so their images in $B$ also have their elements of $[n] \setminus S$ in distinct relative orders, hence the images of $w$ and $x$ are distinct.
+Therefore, the map is indeed injective. \end{proof}

 The results in this section allow us to find admissible pinnacle sets $S$ that maximize and minimize $p_S(n)$, for fixed $n$.
 For the lower bound, we have

 For the upper bound, we have something a little less satisfying: